xenoson/dracut-earlyssh/README.md

 this version are: adaption for RHEL 6 and the old version of dracut installed there;
 additional options for replicated the system host key or a user provided one (see the "dropbear_rsa_key" option, documented in earlyssh.conf); an additional utility (unlock) for automating the unlock process.
-Finally, there is a RPM spec file which should make it very easy to deploy (and doesn't introduce a runtime dependency on a compiler).

 Users are strictly authenticated by provided SSH public keys.
 These can be either: root's ~/.ssh/authorized_keys or a custom file ("dropbear_acl" option).
 Depending